Brent Metcalf

 Brent Metcalf (born July 14, 1986) is an American former freestyle and folkstyle wrestler.
-Metcalf was a three-time member of the US World Team and two-time NCAA wrestling champion at the University of Iowa.
+Metcalf was a four-time member of the US World Team in freestyle wrestling and two-time NCAA wrestling champion at the University of Iowa.

 Biography

 As a prep wrestler, Metcalf went undefeated with a career record of 228–0, won four consecutive Michigan state titles, and earned six junior national titles.
 After originally committing to Virginia Tech, Metcalf would ultimately transfer to the University of Iowa following his redshirt year, to follow coach Tom Brands, who was switching head coaching positions from Virginia Tech to the University of Iowa also.
 Due to Virginia Tech's desire not to release him, Metcalf was forced to sit out the entire 2006–2007 season.
 In the fall of 2007, as sophomore, Metcalf finally began his collegiate wrestling career.
 During the course of his first competitive season, he captured the Big Ten and National Championships at 149 lbs.

-Metcalf joined Cael Sanderson and David Taylor as the only sophomores to win the Dan Hodge Trophy as the best collegiate wrestler in the United States.
+Metcalf joined Cael Sanderson and David Taylor as the only sophomores to win the Dan Hodge Trophy as the best collegiate wrestler.
 He was also named the Jesse Owens Big Ten Male Athlete of the Year, beating out athletes in more high-profile sports like football and basketball.
 Metcalf was additionally named Outstanding Wrestler of the Big Ten and NCAA Tournaments, and honored as Big Ten Wrestler of the Year.

 Personal

 Raised in Davison, Michigan, Brent Metcalf is the son of Tom and Lynn Metcalf.
-His mother was an all-state gymnast and state champion in track and field.
-He was high school teammates with 3x All American and 1x National Champion Paul Donahoe and 3x All American and 1x National Champion Jon Reader, all coached under Roy Hall.
+His mother was an All-State gymnast and State Champion in track and field.
+He was high school teammates with 3x All-American and 1x National Champion Paul Donahoe and 3x All-American and 1x National Champion Jon Reader, all coached under Roy Hall.

 His older brother, Chase Metcalf, was also a very successful wrestler, but lost his life in a car accident in his university years.
 Roy Hall's son Chase Langdon Hall was named after Brent Metcalf's brother Chase Metcalf.

 Metcalf married Iowa City native Kristin Metcalf (née Knipper).
 Metcalf graduated from the University of Iowa with a bachelor's degree in sociology.